 - Practice mindfulness and take extreme ownership.
-Never blame lower level employees for lack of performance, this will create a culture plagued by fear.
+Never blame lower-level employees for lack of performance, this will create a culture plagued by fear.

 - Practice radical candor with your employees and create a culture where they can feel comfortable with conflict.

-- The most common reason that employees lose confidence is due to bad relationship with their boss.
+- The most common reason that employees lose confidence is due to a bad relationship with their boss.
 As long as the insecurity persists the relationship between boss and employee will be strained and a loss of productivity will be the outcome.

 On being a confident employee: